-As stated earlier, the term-end examination is the major component of the evaluation system and transfer and transfer the final result.
-You must fill the Term End Examination (TEE) form online before the last dates i.e. 31" March for June exam and 30th September for December exam.
-Place regularly check IGNOU website for latest updated information.
+As stated earlier, the term-end examination is the major component of the evaluation system and it carries 70% weightage in the final result.
+You must fill the Term End Examination (TEE) form online before the last dates i.e. 31st March for June exam and 30th September for December exam.
+Place visit IGNOU website for latest updated information.